-As ref 1 and the CRC review article below detail, peroxide has been known to affect (e.g.) insulin action since at least the early 1970's.
+As ref 1 and the CRC review article below detail, peroxide has been known to modulate (e.g.) insulin action since at least the mid 1970's.
 Likewise, in a 1970 publication*, we noted the similarity of the choreoathetosis in the Lesch-Nyhan syndrome to the side-effects of levodopa (implying a role for dopaminergic processes ion this disease ) and related this to the electron-transfer properties of the purines.

 Similarly, in the paper above, we refer in detail to Murad et als germinal work on nitric oxide and cGMP as well as the modulatory effect of superoxide on platelet aggregation, inflammation, tumor growth ( some of which we discovered ), etc.

-However, this abstract seems to be the first explicit suggestion that reactive oxygen species (ROS) in general play a specific cellular messenger role for a broad range of processes, e.g. neurotransmission and inflammation.
+However, this abstract seems to be the first explicit suggestion that reactive oxygen species (ROS) in general play a specific cellular messenger role for a broad range of processes, e.g. neurotransmission, cancer, and inflammation.
 If this is not correct, please let me know.

 *Proctor P, McGinness JE., Levodopa side-effects and the Lesch-Nyhan syndrome.
 Lancet.
 1970 Dec 26;2(7687):1367.
 PMID: 4098945